 In order to measure voltage, your system must first be calibrated.
 Auto-Calibration allows Daqarta to keep track of relative sensitivity when you change Input levels, and Full-Scale Range calibration gives an absolute voltage sensitivity for each Input line.

 Even though sound cards are AC-coupled, this voltmeter does respond to DC.
 This enables you to measure the DC value of positive or negative waveform portions with the Pos and Neg options, as well as the Peak-Peak difference between these.

-In general, there will be no overall DC level on input or output signals due to the AC coupling, but the outputs are monitored by Daqarta in digital form, before the signal reaches the AC coupling point.
+In general, there will be no overall DC level on sound card input or output signals due to the AC coupling, but the outputs are monitored by Daqarta in digital form, before the signal reaches the AC coupling point.
 So if you set a DC Offset value for a Generator stream, the Voltmeter will report it correctly.
 Although this DC value never makes it to the actual output, it can be useful for simulating real-world AC + DC situations.
 You might also want to measure a stream that you are setting up to be used as a Stream Modulator.

 You can remove the DC portion of a measurement by means of the Data Zero option.
 (Note that Screen Zero has no effect on the Voltmeter.)
 The Data Zero Peak (Zero Pk) or Data Zero Average (Zero Av) modes effectively AC-couple the Voltmeter.
 Those modes are typically used to remove spurious offsets from the Mic preamp of inexpensive sound cards.
 Zero Manual allows you to remove specific DC levels, which you may want to do when using DC-responding sensors with a DC-coupled measurement system.